hlelolwenkosi/CS20240185_wfo2407_C_Hlelolwenkosi-Ndwandwe_DJS07/README.md

 This starter repo only has CSS styling added to the empty React project.

-After cloning run `npm install` to install dependencies.
+After cloning run `npm install` to install dependencies.npm